 - Transit Find: It aims at searching for transits of known planets discovered by other techniques, in particular radial velocity.
-Monitoring these systems with CHEOPS around the predicted transit times of their planets offers a straightforward way of obtaining both mass and radius for a sample of super-Earths and Neptunes orbiting bright stars. - MR improve: It aims at improving the determination of the mass-radius relationship for exoplanets in the low-mass range (below Saturn mass), and to relate it to planet formation and evolution models. - Atmo Characterize: It aims at measuring phase curve and secondary eclipses of transiting planets to gather information about their atmosphere. - Feature Characterize: It aims at the study "transit detailed features on known transiting planets with the goal of gathering information about their structure: love number or tidal factors, exo-moons and rings.
+Monitoring these systems with CHEOPS around the predicted transit times of their planets offers a straightforward way of obtaining both mass and radius for a sample of super-Earths and Neptunes orbiting bright stars. - MR improve: It aims at improving the determination of the mass-radius relationship for exoplanets in the low-mass range (below Saturn mass), and to relate it to planet formation and evolution models. - Atmo Characterize: It aims at measuring phase curve and secondary eclipses of transiting planets to gather information about their atmosphere.

-- Explore: Planetary systems transiting bright nearby stars are cornerstone objects for exoplanetary science, as they are ideal targets for extensive follow-up studies.
-The essence of the Explore program is to discover and characterize new planetary systems either by direct transit detection, or indirectly by detecting TTV in systems known to host transiting planets.
-This program will also search for dust clumps in edge-on debris disks, as well as for transiting exo-Trojans. - Ancillary: This theme includes a set of programs related to planetary or stellar science relevant to the analysis and interpretation of data on exoplanets.
+- Feature Characterize: It aims at the study "transit detailed features on known transiting planets with the goal of gathering information about their structure: love number or tidal factors, exo-moons and rings. - Explore: Explore program aims at discovering and characterising new planetary systems on bright nearby stars, focusing on multi-planet systems known to host transiting planets.
+This program will also search for dust clumps in edge-on debris disks. - Ancillary: This theme includes a set of programs related to planetary or stellar science relevant to the analysis and interpretation of data on exoplanets.